Department of Health and Social Care

 TS 2: To begin to demonstrate reflective evaluation and responsibility for their own learning and personal development.

-Programme-based learning outcomes are necessarily generic to support the development of key study skills applicable across all potential undergraduate programmes of further study at Bishop Grosseteste University.
+Programme-based learning outcomes are necessarily generic to support the development of key study skills applicable across all potential undergraduate programmes of further study at Lincoln Bishop University.

 Overall Programme Aims: